Musee d’Orsay is home to plenty of magnificent Impressionist and Post-Impressionist paintings.

 Disabled visitors with one extra person, unemployed visitors or holders of a Paris Museum Pass also get free admission.

-Carte blanche card holders, members of Louvre Abu Dhabi and members of Société des Amis du Musée d’Orsay or of American Friends of the Musée d’Orsay can also enter without a payment.
+Carte blanche card holders, members of Louvre Abu Dhabi and members of Société des Amis du Musée d’Orsay or of American Friends of the Musée d’Orsay can also enter without paying the admission fee.

 Musee d’Orsay guided tours